I have some donations to bring to you. When can I bring them in?

 Getting to you when you are open is not easy for me.
 Can I leave my donations outside the door?

 Please do not leave donations outside when we are shut.
 These donations generally either get stolen or damaged to the point where we need to throw them away.
-All of our shops trade 6 days a week.
+Most of our shops trade 6 days a week.

 I have a large volume of donations to bring to you - would this be OK?

 We welcome your donations all the time we are open, but it would help us greatly if they could be little and often.
 In addition, because of coronavirus we have to store donations for several days before we can use them.
 For this reason, we kindly ask you to phone the shop in advance to check whether the team are able to take your donations before making your journey.
 Visit our Find a shop page for opening times and telephone numbers.

 As well as raising money through selling donated goods, we also strive to keep our costs down.
 One of these costs is the disposal of items that we cannot sell, as we have to pay for these to be taken away.

 There are a number of different things that we cannot accept for a variety of reasons.
 These include items that we cannot sell for legal and/or safety reasons and so have no choice but to decline them.

 We do not wish to cause offence to you should we decline your donation, but trust that you will understand our reasons for doing so.